a1441/AMEE_Cronbach/README.md

 The repository is structured as follows:

 - `data/`: This directory contains all the data used in this project.
-Raw data is found in the `raw/` subdirectory and processed data is found in the `processed/` subdirectory.
 - `code/`: This directory contains all the code used in this project.
-Interactive analyses are found in the `notebooks/` subdirectory, and more production-level code is in the `scripts/` subdirectory.
+Interactive analyses are found there.
 - `paper/`: This directory contains the paper and any supplementary information related to it.